JBlackburnCode/BiofilmQuantitativeInfo/README.md

 - **No run history.** Each batch run overwrites `results/measurements.csv`;
   there's no versioning of repeated runs over time.
 - **Validation is not yet done** — see the section above.
-- Developed against Python 3.13 rather than the target 3.11 (no 3.11
-  interpreter was available locally); the codebase uses no 3.13-only syntax, so 3.11 is expected to work but hasn't been directly verified.

-By design, this project deliberately does **not** include deep-learning segmentation, a web interface, time-lapse analysis, multi-species classification, or a plugin architecture.
-These were scoped out from the outset to keep the pipeline classical, inspectable, and finishable — not gaps that got missed.

 ## Project structure